alexmaday/spphp/README.md

 ## SQL
 **Case sensitivity:** Only database and table names are case sensitive.
 Capitalizing SQL commands is just a convention

-**Strings:** The single and double quote delimeters are used to surround most data values in SQL.
+**Strings:** The single and double quote delimiters are used to surround most data values in SQL.
 Of course text strings require these, but so too do date values, e.g.: "YYYY-MM-DD".

 The basic wildcard matching character is the percent sign(%).
 Using SQL's `WHERE` clause with its' `LIKE` operator, we might do: